-- Do not press on the surface of the display screen. - Do not write on the screen or touch the screen with a sharp object. - If you will not be using your computer for a day or more, turn off the computer and display or use Energy Saver.
+- Do not press on the surface of the display screen. - Do not write on the screen or touch the screen with a sharp object. - If you will not be using your computer for a day or more, turn off the computer and, if the display has a power button, turn off the display.
+You can also use Energy Saver.